 Highlights and Recent Additions

-- New: The Contribution of the Mint Industry to the Washington Economy: IMPACT Fact Sheet
+- IMPACT Fact Sheet: The Contribution of the Mint Industry to the Washington Economy

 - IMPACT Director Co-Chairs GMO white paper for the Washington State Academy of Science

-- Market reactions to food safety concerns (e.g., mad cow or BSE) by Mike McCullough, T.L.
-Marsh and R. Huffaker.
+- Market reactions to food safety concerns (e.g., mad cow or BSE) by M. McCullough, T.L.
+Marsh, and R. Huffaker.

 - Feasibility of camelina as a biofuels feedstock in Washington, WSU IMPACT report. (click here to see article in Wheat Life, June 2012, pp. 24-28).